noisyevolution/ds/sc.md

 ```

-## Write a program for Radial Basis function.
+## Write a program for Radial Basis function

 ```python
 import numpy as np